 - We publish a number of reports to provide greater transparency and understanding of our fees-for-service activities.
 For example: - (a) licensing and professional registration-we publish an annual report on our licensing and professional registration activities.
-The report provides greater transparency about our AFS licensing, credit licensing and professional registration assessment and decision-making processes and outcomes, and the risks we identified as part of those processes.
-Our most recent report is Report 671 Licensing and professional registration activities: 2020 update (REP 671); - (b) compliance review of documents-we provide updates on our corporate finance regulation activities through quarterly newsletters.
+The report provides greater transparency about our AFS licensing, credit licensing and professional registration assessment and decision-making processes and outcomes, and the risks we identified as part of those processes; and - (b) compliance review of documents-we provide updates on our corporate finance regulation activities through quarterly newsletters.
 These updates highlight key developments in our regulation and oversight of fundraisings, mergers and acquisitions transactions, corporate governance, and other general corporate finance matters.
-Our most recent update was released in December 2020; and - (c) assessment of applications for relief-we publish a report that gives an overview of our decisions on relief applications.
-The report outlines some of our decisions where we have exercised, or refused to exercise,